 ‘The sound of violets’ was a collaboration with Alison Phipps (poet and academic) to create a dialogue about education policy.

 The singer-songwriter Bobby Patrick set some of my poems to music and I participated, with the composer Dimitri Scarlato, in the John Armitage music and poetry collaboration 2013, as well as in Dimitri’s 2019 composition for piano and voice, Colours.

-I’m currently performing with Philip Gross to bring our dialogue-in-poems, A Part of the Main, to audiences around the country.
+Philip Gross and I have performed in many venues in person and online to bring our dialogue-in-poems, A Part of the Main, to audiences around the country.

-I’m also performing with Claire Dyer and Susan Utting in a new show Lolita Paints Her Toenails, exploring gender, identity, sexuality and feminism.
+I have also performed with Claire Dyer and Susan Utting in the show Lolita Paints Her Toenails, exploring gender, identity, sexuality and feminism.